 Grill or air fry these Prawn and Chorizo Skewers with Lemon Dip.
 This easy shrimp and sausage appetizer has all the fun and flavour of the best Spanish tapas!

 Small bites, finger foods, tapas . . . easy appetizers like these Prawn and Chorizo Skewers are by far my favourite way to eat when we have friends over.
 We're looking forward to sharing happy hour times again soon, once it's safe to do so.

 This is a simple finger food recipe made with large shrimp (or prawns) and Spanish chorizo sausage.
 They're a breeze to put together, but they pack a lot of flavour and they're fun to eat.

-Ready to make some?
+Ready to make these fun Spanish tapas?
 Here's what you'll need.

 jumbo shrimp or large prawns: you'll need one pound, which is about 21-25 shrimp.